ThiagoSchetini/windows-sanitizer/README.md

 # Windows Sanitizer

-this mod is made on the original ameliorated.info great code and we perceive their efforts to remove all windows backdoors visit them and try their ready mod Windows and skip all this steps, or check our proposal all credits for them: https://ameliorated.info
+This mod is made on the original ameliorated.info great code and we perceive their efforts to remove all windows backdoors.
+Visit them and try their ready mod Windows and skip all this steps.

+*All credits for them:* https://ameliorated.info

 About Sanitizer: